 72.1% of consumers spend most or all of their time on websites in their own language.
 Whilst 72.4% of consumers said they would be more likely to buy a product with information in their own language.

 The most surprising outcome of the survey was that 56.2% of consumers said that the ability to obtain information in their own language is more important to them than price.

 The key takeaway?
 More than half of consumers are willing to pay more if you are willing to give them information in their own languages!
-Reflecting on your own business/website.
-Is your content geared towards this?
+It’s time to reflect on your own website.
+Is your content geared towards these findings?